fortellerq/notes/README.md

 ### Proxmox settings
 DO NOT follow any guide for GPU passthrough!
 Add all those boot flags and blacklisting the drivers gave me all sorts of issues.
-The only thing we need to do is enabling virtio modules (we may even not need to do this, I haven't tested)
+The only thing we need to do is enabling VT-D in the BIOS and virtio modules in Proxmox (we may even not need to do this, I haven't tested)
 ```
 nano /etc/modules
 ```